Call-for-Code/twc-disease-tracker-api-nodejs/README.md

 - **Output**

-   When I ran that command, it returend these results:
+   When I ran that command, it returned these results:

    ```
    Total accumlated COVID-19 reported cases in the past